A network-driven framework for enhancing gene-disease association studies in coronary artery disease: Data, Network, and Code Availability

+\textbf{Funding.} This work was supported by the Research Council of Norway (project numbers 312045, 331725) and the European Union Horizon Europe (European Innovation Council) programme (grant agreement number 101115381), and the L. Meltzers Høyskolefond.

-J.L.M.B acknowledges support from the Swedish Research Council (2018-02529 and 2022-00734), the Swedish Heart Lung Foundation (2017-0265 and 2020-0207), the Leducq Foundation AtheroGen (22CVD04) and PlaqOmics (18CVD02) consortia; the National Institute of Health-National Heart Lung Blood Institute (NIH/NHLBI, R01HL164577; R01HL148167; R01HL148239, R01HL166428, and R01HL168174), American Heart Association Transformational Project Award 19TPA34910021, and from the CMD AMP fNIH program.
-T.M. acknowledges support from the Research Council of Norway (project number 312045), the European Union’s Horizon Europe (European Innovation Council) programme (grant agreement number 101115381), and the L. Meltzers Høyskolefond.
-The model training was performed on resources provided by Sigma2 -- the National Infrastructure for High Performance Computing and Data Storage in Norway (project number NN1015K).
+J.L.M.B. acknowledges support from the Swedish Research Council (2018-02529 and 2022-00734), the Swedish Heart Lung Foundation (2017-0265 and 2020-0207), the Leducq Foundation AtheroGen (22CVD04) and PlaqOmics(18CVD02) consortia, the National Institute of Health–National Heart Lung Blood Institute (NIH/NHLBI; R01HL164577, R01HL148167, R01HL148239, R01HL166428 and R01HL168174), the American Heart Association Transformational Project Award 19TPA34910021 and the CMD AMP fNIH program.